canonical/data-science-stack/docs/how-to/index.rst

 Leverage Intel GPUs
 --------------------

-Learn how to configure DSS to utilise your Intel GPUs.
+Learn how to configure DSS to utilise your GPUs.

 .. toctree::
    :maxdepth: 1